-There is an online form to gather information about the music teachers or therapists working with children applying for an Amber Music Award.
+There is an online form to gather information about the music teachers working with children applying for an Amber Music Award.
 This is to ensure that the Trustees have all the relevant information needed when assessing new and re-applicants for Music Awards and that we have up-to-date information when processing invoices.

 |TEACHER||Little experience||Some experience||Very experienced||+ Significant visual

 |+ Visual impairment

 Please take a few minutes to complete the online form which can be accessed by clicking on the link below.

 Please note that by agreeing to us holding your details in this way you will be helping us to build a database of teachers and therapists who work with children with visual difficulties.
 As we often have enquiries from families seeking a suitable teacher for their child we hope that we will be able to point them in the right direction.

 Teachers’ Music Reports

 For teachers who are already working with a child, please complete this report form:

 The form is designed to streamline the process of reporting the impact of Amber Music Awards, and, taken as a whole, the reports will be used anonymously to provide Trustees with the evidence that they need to secure future funding.
 Please note that some questions require answers from everyone (these are marked with an asterisk), while others are optional.
 Please select the ones that are relevant to your sessions.
 To make things easier, a number of questions have ‘drop-down’ options.
 It is not possible to part-save a form (although you can navigate between pages within it), so, before starting, we advise that you download the following information about Sounds of Intent: